Importing TXF files into TurboTax Desktop (Mac or Windows)

 Click Done to finish.

-What imports cleanly vs. what needs review
+What needs review after import

 Donation Type Import Status

-Items under $500 May need type selection
+Items under $500 May need type selection, requires details as listed above when Form 8283 is triggered

 Items over $500 Needs type, purchase price, and acquisition info